sylvainbx/rust-book-fr/FRENCH/src/ch13-02-iterators.md

 want this iterator to have: returning the values from 1 to 5.
 -->

-Ce test créé une nouvelle instance `Counter` dans la variable `counter` et appelle ensuite `next` à plusieurs reprises, en vérifiant que nous avons implémenté le comportement que nous voulions que cet itérateur ait: renvoyer les valeurs de 1 à 5.
+Ce test créé une nouvelle instance de `Compteur` dans la variable `compteur` et appelle ensuite `next` à plusieurs reprises, en vérifiant que nous avons implémenté le comportement que nous voulions que cet itérateur suive : renvoyer les valeurs de 1 à 5.

 <!--
 #### Using Other `Iterator` Trait Methods
 -->

-#### Utilisation d'autres méthodes du trait `Iterator`
+#### Utiliser d'autres méthodes du trait `Iterator`

 <!--
 We implemented the `Iterator` trait by defining the `next` method, so we